stitchdata/docs/_data-structure/system-tables/rejected-records.md

 #          PAGE INFO         #
 # -------------------------- #

-title: Identifying & Resolving Rejected Record Issues
+title: Rejected Records System Table Reference (_sdc_rejected)
+permalink: /replication/reference/system-tables-columns/rejected-records
+redirect_from: /data-structure/identifying-rejected-records
 keywords: troubleshooting, destination, trouble, issue, help, error, errors
-permalink: /data-structure/identifying-rejected-records
-tags: [troubleshooting_destinations, troubleshooting_errors]
 summary: "From time to time, Stitch may run into problems when attempting to load data into your destination.
 When data is deemed incompatible by the destination, the record will be rejected and Stitch will log it in a rejected records log."

+key: "rejected-records"
+type: "system, interaction"

 layout: general
-toc: true
+toc: false
+weight: 3
+content-type: "guide"
 level: "guide"
-key: "rejected-records"

-weight: 5

 # -------------------------- #